College of Education Testing Center

 - Test Rescheduling and Cancellations

-If you arrive after test start time or fail to show up for your purchased test on test day, you will not be able to reschedule.
+If yourrive after test start time or fail to show up for your purchased test on test day, you will not be able to reschedule.
 You will have to purchase and register for another test.

-Please pay attention to instructions provided below about cancellation/rescheduling procedures and time windows; failure to cancel or reschedule in time may cause your test fee to be forfeited.
+Please pay attention to the instructions below about cancellation/rescheduling procedures and time windows.
+Failure to cancel or reschedule in time may cause your test fee to be forfeited.

 CLEP and MAT

 If you need to cancel or reschedule your CLEP or MAT test, you may do so up to seven (7) days prior to the test date.

 For example, if your test date is June 22, June 15 is the last day you would be eligible to reschedule.
 If you do not cancel or reschedule before that cut-off, you will have register for a new test date and re-pay.

 Desired test date (if applicable)